resque/resque-heroku-signals/README.md

 gem 'resque-heroku-signals'
 ```

-Since this gem monkeypatches the Heroku worker the `gemspec` is locked to a `x.x.x` version of Resque.
+Since this gem monkeypatches the Heroku worker the `gemspec` is locked to a `x.x.x` version of Resque to ensure the monkeypatched logic is compatible with any changes in the original Resque logic.
 Issue a PR if this is not compatible with the version of resque you are using.

 ## Determining When a Process Will Shutdown